Image source: Bigstock

-Vronsky, 2004 stressed the crucial importance of the mother-infant relationship during the infant’s first year of life as if this relationship is dysfunctional and the infant is abused or neglected this can harm the child’s personality development.
-In fact, Vronsky suggests that signs personality disorder (or, more specifically, of nascent psychopathy) may be observed in children as young as two years old.
+Vronsky, 2004 stressed the crucial importance of the mother-infant relationship during the infant’s first year of life and suggested that if this relationship is dysfunctional and the infant is abused or neglected this can harm the child’s personality development.
+In fact, Vronsky suggests that signs of personality disorder (or, more specifically, nascent psychopathy) may be observed in children as young as two years old.

 Research carried out by Leyton emphasizes the importance of early life relationships with primary carers in relation to how likely a young person is to develop into a serial killer as it demonstrated that those individuals who become serial killers are much more likely to have been adopted compared to their non-serial killing contemporaries.

 THE IMPORTANCE OF THE INCIPIENT SERIAL KILLER’S RELATIONSHIP WITH HIS MOTHER: